 M.A. in Semitic and Egyptian Languages and Literatures

-MA students choose two primary research languages and generally do coursework in additional languages as well.
+Students on the master of arts level may specialize in Ancient Near Eastern studies (ANE) or Christian Near Eastern studies (CNE).
+MA students choose two primary research languages and generally do course work in additional languages as well.
 ANE students usually specialize in Aramaic and Hebrew, while CNE students specialize in Arabic, Coptic, Ethiopic or Syriac.
 The ANE program offers Akkadian, Ugaritic, as well as extensive coursework in Aramaic (Old, Official, Qumran, Targumic) and Hebrew (Epigraphic, Qumran, Mishnaic).
 In the CNE program, students may also take Armenian, Georgian, and South Arabian.